 Since the Industrial Revolution, the growth of modern warfare, and increasing technological advances, most of the world has led a slightly bottom balance of working at home and working in the field, with many households operating with a sole breadwinner (usually the man of the house) bringing home the bacon, and the woman raising the kids, and not many people working out of the home anymore.

-Even with the fancy gadgets like tablets, Instagram, and Hosted PBX that allow our bosses to keep us connected to the Cloud, we’re not so far removed from our predecessors who dropped a bean off the front porch and called it a day.
+Even with the fancy tools and gadgets like tablets, video-conferencing services, time trackers, and Hosted PBX that allow our bosses to keep their teams connected to the Cloud, we’re not so far removed from our predecessors who dropped a bean off the front porch and called it a day.

 So it doesn’t matter if you fancy yourself a Carrie Bradshaw or a self-starting Andy Warhol, Mr. Cro-Magnon beat you to it—about 27,000 years ago.
 But at least he probably didn’t get to sport those killer bunny slippers you reserve for particularly nasty bouts of Hump Day; that is absolutely a very, very modern luxury.